 is an image of a small region of the southern sky

-distant galaxies as possible.
+the most distant galaxies possible.
 The goal was to provide

 a resource analogous to the Hubble Deep Field providing objects for